 Fortunately, we now have specific awards and categories to recognize the talents of costume designers in film.
-As to when the actual Golden Age of Hollywood commenced (and ended), is very much a matter of opinion.
-Some say the Golden Age started with the end of the silent movie era, others root its beginnings in the 1930s.
+As to when the actual Golden Age of Hollywood commenced (and ended), it is very much a matter of opinion.
+Some say the Golden Age started with the end of the silent movie era (Film Noir), others root its beginnings in the 1930s.
 Generally, the time period of 1930 to the late 1950s is thought to be the key era of old Hollywood.

 1930s Old Hollywood Dresses